2.3 Preheat and Interpass Temperature

 Key Takeaways

-• Preheat slows cooling rate, reduces martensite, allows hydrogen diffusion, reduces residual stress, and dries surfaces
+• Preheat slows cooling, lets hydrogen escape, lowers residual stress, and dries surface moisture

-• AWS D1.1 preheat requirements are based on steel category, thickness, process, and hydrogen level
+• AWS D1.1 preheat (Table 5.8, formerly 3.2) is set by steel category, thickness, process, and hydrogen level

-Preheat is the application of heat to the base metal before welding begins.
-Interpass temperature is the temperature of the weld area between successive passes in a multi-pass weld.
-Both are critical controls for preventing hydrogen-induced cracking and managing HAZ microstructure.
+Preheat is heat applied to the base metal before welding begins (and maintained during welding).
+Interpass temperature is the temperature of the weld zone between successive passes of a multi-pass weld — measured immediately before the next pass is started.
+Preheat maintenance temperature is the minimum that must be held throughout.
+These three controls govern the cooling rate and are the inspector's primary tools for preventing hydrogen-induced cracking and managing HAZ microstructure.

-2. Allows hydrogen to diffuse out of the weld and HAZ → reduces HIC risk
+2. Allows diffusible hydrogen to escape the weld and HAZ before it can accumulate.

-3. Reduces residual stresses → less thermal gradient between weld and surrounding metal
+3. Reduces residual stress by lowering the thermal gradient between the weld and the surrounding metal.

 CE = C + Mn/6 + (Cr + Mo + V)/5 + (Ni + Cu)/15